-EnergyUnited Electric Membership Corporation (EMC) is the largest electric cooperative in North Carolina and one of the largest in the United States.
+EnergyUnited Electric Membership Corporation (EMC) is the largest electric cooperative in North Carolina and one of the largest in the United States and serving over 126,000 members.
 Headquartered in Statesville, EnergyUnited provides electric service in portions of nineteen counties in west central North Carolina.
 Counties in the service area include Alexander, Cabarrus, Caldwell, Catawba, Davidson, Davie, Forsyth, Gaston, Guilford, Iredell, Lincoln, Mecklenburg, Montgomery, Randolph, Rockingham, Rowan, Stokes, Wilkes and Yadkin.
 EnergyUnited serves electric power over approximately 195 miles of transmission, 8,100 miles of overhead distribution and 4,300 miles of underground distribution lines.
 Today, the cooperative serves more than a quarter million people through 124,000 customer metering points and provides for a peak electric demand of more than 735,000 KW.

 EnergyUnited provides electric service over a geographically diverse area ranging from rural, hilly farmland in the north to dense suburban areas in the Charlotte and Piedmont Triad areas in the south and east.
 The load EnergyUnited serves is predominantly residential along with a growing group of industrial customers in a variety of industries (manufacturing, textiles, water treatment, etc.).
 The service area is separated into four North Carolina regions (Foothills, Lake Norman, Triad, and Yadkin River) with offices in Cornelius, Denton, Lexington, Madison, Mocksville, Statesville, and Taylorsville.